 I was asked a list of questions about my lifestyle, background and thought process.
 Most people who get this far have already looked into it in detail and are ready.
 I was ready.
 Although I wasn’t ready for the vasectomy NHS waiting list to get it booked in.

-My experience for the Vasectomy on the NHS was that our local provider does a non scalpel version of the Vasectomy.
-This means that there is no stitches to be removed afterwards and is done under local anaesthetic.
+My experience with the Vasectomy on the NHS was that our local provider does a non-scalpel version of the Vasectomy.
+This means that there are no stitches to be removed afterwards and is done under local anaesthetic.
 I’d watched the video animation online.
 The doctor finds the tube to cut and clamps it through the… ball bag.
 I believe this is then cut with a device that burns and seals the tube (sealing being that it stops it bleeding not closing up the tube).